Recreating History in the Tacoma – Pierce County Area

 We are proud to host Autumn War, which is not only our biggest event but the largest war event in the Kingdom of An Tir.
 People from as far as Canada and southern Oregon come to our barony to engage in archery, thrown weapons, heavy armored combat, and to learn and teach a wide selection of arts and sciences.
 They also come to enjoy the company of others with an interest in medieval culture.

-The Barony also hosts Harvest Feast, Candlemas, Sergeants Trials, and Embers and Ambrosia, which is an exciting event that includes the Daffodil Archery Tournament, the Baronial Arts and Sciences competition, and the Baronial Bardic competition.
+The Barony also hosts Harvest Feast, Candlemas, and Embers and Ambrosia, which is an exciting event that includes the Daffodil Archery Tournament, the Baronial Arts and Sciences competition, and the Baronial Bardic competition.

 Lord Defender is the Barony’s championship trials for heavy armored fighting, rapier, archery, and thrown weapons.
 Baronial champions in each field have the honor of serving the Barony for a year until the next Lord Defender tournament is held and new champions emerge.